How to fix missing Schema properties for products

 Get best practice technical SEO for ecommerce, automatically!
 And make your products stand out in the search results.

 These Google Search Console missing schema properties issues may seem daunting, but the Yoast WooCommerce SEO plugin for WordPress can help you solve these errors quickly!
 The plugin helps you configure all sorts of metadata for your product.
-For instance, it adds the manufacturer, brand, color, and GTIN/ISBN/MPN information.
+For instance, it adds the manufacturer, brand, color, pattern, material, and GTIN/ISBN/MPN information.
 These fields get automatically merged into your structured data, which can help search engines understand your products and services better.
 Make sure to check it out!

 aggregateRating should be specified